maccydrums/team-api/README.md

 ```
 * **PUT**
 ```
-// In this example you should change the _id ( "localhost:3000/posts/ThisIsWhereYouChange_id" ) and what ever you want to CHANGE in the object, this will overwrite the WHOLE object if the object does not exist it will create a new object with unique _id
+// In this example you should change the _id ( "localhost:3000/posts/ThisIsWhereYouChange_id" ) and what ever you want to CHANGE in the object, this will overwrite the WHOLE object if the object does not exist it will create a new object with unique _id that you send with it

-curl -X PUT "localhost:3000/posts/5ce64749162aa905197ab93c" -H "accept: application/json" -H "Content-Type: application/json" -d '{ "post": { "title":"Best exempel", "body": "Here comes a perfect text"}, "author": { "firstName": "YOU DID IT AGAIN",  "lastName":" Now You should know it" }}'  | jq
+curl -X PUT "localhost:3000/posts/5ce821fce0a6fe04c0ef18bb" -H "accept: application/json" -H "Content-Type: application/json" -d '{ "post": { "title":"Best exempel", "body": "Here comes a perfect text"}, "author": { "firstName": "YOU DID IT AGAIN",  "lastName":" Now You should know it" }}'  | jq

+    "post": {
+      "author": {
+        "firstName": "YOU DID IT AGAIN",
+        "lastName": " Now You should know it"
+      },
+      "title": "Best exempel",
+      "body": "Here comes a perfect text"
+    },
+    "_id": "5ce821fce0a6fe04c0ef18bb",
+    "__v": 0
+  }

 ```
 * **DELETE**